bariskislak/courier-tracker/README.md

 ## Configuration

-The following environment variables can be configured for customized settings:
+The following environment variables can be configured in the `.env` file for customized settings:
+[.env--localexample](.env--localexample) can guide you well.

 | Variable      | Description                 | Default Value                      |
 |---------------|-----------------------------|------------------------------------|